This simple daily ritual reminds us of our hallowed nature and that all we have can be used for love and service.

 So what if I want white wine with beef or red with chicken?
 Our culture tries to conform to the expectations and the “supposed-to’s” of the status quo.
 Are we trying to be something we’re not?

-The idea if impermanence is an important understanding in many faiths such as Buddhism or Christianity.
+The idea of impermanence is an important understanding in many faiths such as Buddhism or Christianity.
 We came with nothing and will leave with nothing.
 So what lasts?

 I tend not to think about the bodily language we use to describe feelings.
 But feelings are just that, physical feelings occurring somewhere in our bodies.
 Let’s explore two such places: the heart and the gut.

 A couple Sundays ago I went with a friend to her non-denominational church.
 They always have great music and good sermons.
-Before the pastor began to preach, a lady went to the podium to talk about the community’s 40-day Lenten […]
+Before the pastor began to preach, a lady went to the podium to talk about the community’s 40-day Lenten series that has been underway.
+She began to talk about […]

 The other morning I got myself out of bed to go to a 9am weekday Mass at a local church just a few minutes from where I live.
-When I got there I noticed there was a cantor and organist […]
+When I got there I noticed there was a cantor and organist present.
+Odd, I thought, for a daily Mass.
+As the […]